jfr3000/drip/README.md

     yarn log

 iii.
-If you had a older version of drip before and you are now trying to run a new drip version, clear cache by running
+If you had an older version of drip before and you are now trying to run a new drip version, clear cache by running

     yarn clear